This page was machine translated and may contain errors.

 Collaborative projects with local educational and medical institutions

-GAMBA OSAKA works with various schools and medical institutions in the area.
-In 2022, in collaboration with our friendship partner Osaka University, we began providing learning support to GAMBA OSAKA Academy students as part of the Terakoya activities of the Osaka University Soccer Club.
+GAMBA OSAKA also works with various schools and medical institutions in the area.
+Starting in 2022, in collaboration with our friendship partner Osaka University , we began providing learning support to GAMBA OSAKA Academy students as part of the Terakoya activities of the Osaka University Soccer Club.
 Through communication with university students of a similar age, we provide consultations not only about studies but also about the future.
 The Academy aims to "develop talented players off the pitch" and is working to create an environment where students can balance soccer and learning.

 • Osaka University students support the academy students' studies